Map of sub-Saharan Africa’s biodiversity intactness

 How it works

-The Biodiversity Intactness Index (BII) assigns a score to region based on biodiversity experts’ advice on how various populations of species are affected by the land use and other human activities within that area.
+The Biodiversity Intactness Index (BII) assigns a score between 0% and 100% to each ‘pixel’ across sub-Saharan Africa based on biodiversity experts’ advice on how various populations of species are affected by the land use and other human activities within that area.
 Since it is designed to integrate data from a wide range of land uses, species and environments, the BII offers a holistic perspective on the state of biodiversity in a particular region.
-The BII can be adjusted in scale and purpose (for example, at a national, province or municipal level).
+The BII can be calculated at different scales (for example, at a national, province or municipal level) and for different species groups (for example, for mammals, reptiles or plants).

 The main outputs for this project are (1) the ‘bii4africa’ dataset of expert estimates of the impact of sub-Saharan Africa’s land uses on its diverse fauna and flora, which was used to produce (2) an interactive map of BII across sub-Saharan Africa.
-This map will be made available once published.
 You can also learn more about the experts and the landscapes across Africa in which the experts work, in our interactive google earth story.

 Check this page for updates on project outputs and impacts.